Zorgonatis/rustmarkets/README.md

 Vending Machines
 ================

 Minimal web app to browse every vending machine on a Rust server using `@liamcottle/rustplus.js`.
-Includes an interactive map with clustering, searchable inventory, and a clean popup that shows “For Sale | Cost | Stock”.
+Includes an interactive map with clustering and searchable inventory.

 Setup
 -----